Gabriel-Jude/Algebros-Bot/README.md

 # Algebros-Bot
-Variety Discord Bot for College Kids
+A Discord Google Calendar Bot.
+Designed for students who chat over discord and want to know their schedules